Court cairn: Construction and design

 Court cairns are characterized as having an uncovered courtyard area connected to one or more covered burial chambers.
 The boundaries of this open area were typically lined with large standing stones.
-A narrow, stone lined entry extended from the main area into one or more roofed burial chambers.
+A narrow, stone-lined entry extended from the main area into one or more roofed burial chambers.
 Courtyards were generally oval or circular in shape, with U-shaped and semi-circular courtyards being the most common layout.
-Large, standing stones were used to make the walls and roof of burial chambers, normally located at one end of the cairn.
-Burial chambers are typically divided by jamb stones or jamb and sill stones into consecutive burial compartments.
+Large standing stones were used to make the walls and roof of burial chambers, normally located at one end of the cairn.
+Burial chambers are typically divided by jamb stones or jamb-and-sill stones into consecutive burial compartments.

 There are variations in the court cairn layout in both Ireland and Scotland.
 Most examples have a single courtyard connected by one burial tomb or a courtyard connected to two burial tombs, located on opposite ends of the court area.
-In Ireland, there are also instances of layouts with dual tombs, each with their own courtyard, but both sharing a common burial mound.
+In Ireland, there are also instances of layouts with dual tombs, each with its own courtyard, but both sharing a common burial mound.
 The court cairn is also found in Western Scotland.
 The similar layout of tombs found in Ireland and Scotland and the close geographical location of these tombs, separated by the narrow Irish Channel, indicates that these populations moved back and forth on a regular basis between the two countries.

 History

-The earliest megalithic tombs found in Britain, Scotland and Ireland were constructed in early 4th millennium BCE.
+The earliest megalithic tombs found in Britain, Scotland and Ireland were constructed in early 4th millennium BC.
 The first burial monuments in these areas were most likely single chamber dolmens surrounded by large standing stones.
-A few dolmens can be dated in both Wales and Ireland from 3800 to 3500 BCE.
+A few dolmens can be dated in both Wales and Ireland from 3800 to 3500 BC.
 During the same period, passage graves were being developed throughout Ireland, southwest Britain, the Hebrides and the Orkney Islands.
 Court cairns are unique to Ireland and Scotland.

-Radiocarbon dating indicates that the earliest court cairns were built around 3750 and new monuments continued to be built and existing ones enlarged until 2900 BCE.
+Radiocarbon dating indicates that the earliest court cairns were built around 3750 and new monuments continued to be built and existing ones enlarged until 2900 BC.